 Shalabi holds an MBA from the Massachusetts Institute of Technology (MIT) and a bachelor’s degree in civil engineering from the Oklahoma State University, USA.

-Following a 20-year banking career, Darren Davis joined Ma’aden in 2012 as Director of Corporate Finance before being elevated to Vice President, Corporate Finance in 2013 and acting CEO in 2018.
-His financing experience has primarily been in the natural resources and energy sectors and he has lived and worked in the Middle East since 1999.
+Following a 20-year banking career, Darren Davis joined Ma’aden in 2012.
+During his banking career he primarily worked in the natural resources and energy sectors and mostly in the Middle East where has been based since 1999.

 Mr. Ali Saeed Al Qahtani joined Saudi Arabian Mining Company in 2011 as Financial Controller with over 18 years of extensive financial background.
 He started his career in 1993 immediately after his graduation as a Financial Analyst in Saudi Industrial Development Fund (SIDF).
 In 1999, he served in Corporate Finance as Client’s Accounts Manager in Al Rajhi Bank.
 He was as Assistant General Manager, Planning & Finance in Qassim Cement Company and VP & Chief Financial Officer in Tawuniya Insurance Company for 5 years before joining Ma’aden.